 When it comes to data management, there are three important components.
 There’s generating the data, which is often called online transaction processing (OLTP).
-There’s analyzing the data, which is referred to as online analytical processing (OLAP).
+There’s also analyzing the data, which is referred to as online analytical processing (OLAP).
 Both can involve multiple systems.

 Then there’s the process of moving data between systems.
 This can include copying data, moving it from on-premise to the cloud, reformatting it, combining it with other data sources, and other steps.
 Each step can require separate software.
 That’s where the data pipeline comes in.